IBM/eventing-openliberty-blockchain/README.md

     Every transaction submitted to Hyperledger Fabric has a unique transaction id.
 When pressing execute, it returns the unique transactionid data.

-    The transactionid is unique every time an event is emitted.

 ### Listen to Events automatically from Hyperledger Fabric